 This program officially starts the weekend along the North Shore and across the North Woods.
-Buck Benson, Bob Carter and producer Ann Possis provide two hours packed with insightful interviews, weekend happenings, local features and toe-tapping music.
+Hosts Buck Benson & Dick Swanson and producer Ann Possis provide two hours packed with insightful interviews, weekend happenings, local features and toe-tapping music.
 You never know quite what to expect on the Roadhouse!

 Ann Possis spoke Aug.
 9 with Evan Chinoy, a grad student at the U of Colorado-Boulder who does most of his work in the Sleep & Chronobiology Lab.
 He conducted a study recently showing that a week out camping, away from all artificial light, adjusts a person's internal clock and helps them get up earlier.

 Nashville songwriter Jerry Vandiver joined Dick Swanson & Ann Possis in Studio A Aug.
 9 to chat about his work and share his delightful music.
 You can see a video of Jerry performing "Me & Molly," his song about a canoe dog, here.

 Naya Arbiter, vice president of the Amity Foundation, a nonprofit that provides drug treatment services, and Sarah Gordon, HIV counseling coordinator with the MN Dept. of Health, joined Dick Swanson Aug.
 2 to discuss the possibility that approaching drug use as a public health issue rather than a crime would save money and lives.
 The conversation was prompted by a recent documentary film.
 "Breaking the Taboo."
 You can watch the 52-minute film at hulu.com.
 See a brief trailer here.